ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 To mass download cheats click Code -> Download ZIP and extract the TitleID folders to your SD card under `atmosphere/contents`

+You can search for games that have cheats by using the [**Games.md**](https://github.com/karmicpumpkin/NX-60FPS-RES-GFX-Cheats/blob/main/GAMES.md)

 ## Recommended tools

 The latest versions of the following tools are recommended to get the most out of these cheats.
 Without overclocking most of the cheats will not work to their proper potential and in many cases handheld profiles should be forced to allow for more performance headroom.